Brandawg93/homebridge-nest-cam/README.md

 By default, `libx264` is used as the h264 encoder.
 If you would like to use a hardware-accelerated encoder instead, refer to the [h264 Hardware Encoders Wiki](https://github.com/Brandawg93/homebridge-nest-cam/wiki/h264-Hardware-Encoders).

 ### Setting up the Config.json
-#### googleAuth
+#### refreshToken
-Google Accounts are configured using the `"googleAuth"` object in `config.json`, which contains two fields, `"issueToken"` and `"cookies"`.
+Google Accounts are configured using a `"refreshToken"` string in `config.json`.
 An example is shown below.
-These fields will be generated automatically when using [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x), otherwise, they can be found in your Nest account using the [manual authentication method](https://github.com/Brandawg93/homebridge-nest-cam/wiki/Manual-Authentication).
+The field will be generated automatically when using [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x), otherwise, it can be found in your Nest account using the [manual authentication method](https://github.com/Brandawg93/homebridge-nest-cam/wiki/Manual-Authentication).

 ```
 {